-- 10.2.6.1 That in accordance with Section 39 of the Planning Act, a temporary use bylaw may be passed to authorize the temporary use of land, buildings or structures for any purpose set out therein that is otherwise prohibited by the zoning by-law provided that: - a) the development proponent demonstrates that the use is temporary in nature and appropriate for a limited time span; - b) no new buildings or expansions of buildings, except for temporary or moveable structures, shall be permitted on the subject lands; and c) an agreement be entered into to terminate the use upon expiry of the by-law.
+- 9.2.6.1 That in accordance with Section 39 of the Planning Act, a temporary use by-law may be passed to authorize the temporary use of land, buildings or structures for any purpose set out therein that is otherwise prohibited by the zoning by-law provided that: - a) the development proponent demonstrates that the use is temporary in nature and appropriate for a limited time span; - b) no new buildings or expansions of buildings, except for temporary or moveable structures, shall be permitted on the subject lands; and - c) an agreement be entered into to terminate the use upon expiry of the by-law. - 9.2.6.2 That the proposed temporary use permitted in accordance with the temporary use by-law shall: - a) comply with the intent and policies of the Plan; - b) be compatible with the adjacent land uses;

-Interim Control bylaws temporarily freeze land uses to allow time to study or review policies related to a specific area, or areas of Markham.
+Interim control by-laws temporarily freeze land uses to allow time to study or review policies related to a specific area, or areas of Markham.

-- That the proposed temporary use permitted in accordance with the temporary use by-law shall: - a) maintain the long term viability of the lands for the uses permitted in this Plan; - b) be compatible with the adjacent land uses; - be suitable for the site in terms of site layout, building design, accessibility, provision of landscaping, screening and buffering and available services; - d) have no adverse impact on traffic, transportation or parking facilities in the area; - e) provide adequate on-site parking facilities; - f) provide sufficient services (e.g., roads, water supply, etc.) to accommodate the proposed temporary use; - g) be temporary in nature, appropriate for a limited time span and can be terminated when the authorizing by-law expires; and - h) not entail any major construction or investment on the part of the owner so that the owner will not experience undue hardship in reverting to the original use upon the termination of the temporary use provisions. - To only extend a temporary use by-law where the original criteria provided for in Sections 10.2.6.1 and 10.2.6.2 are met. - That the temporary use shall be terminated upon expiration of the authorizing by-law.
+- c) be suitable for the site in terms of site layout, building design, accessibility, provision of landscaping, screening and buffering and available services; - d) have no adverse impact on traffic, transportation or parking facilities in the area: - e) provide adequate on-site parking facilities; - f) provide sufficient services (e.g., roads, water supply, etc.) to accommodate the proposed temporary use; - g) be temporary in nature, appropriate for a limited time span and can be terminated when the authorizing by-law expires; and - h) not entail any major construction or investment on the part of the owner so that the owner will not experience undue hardship in reverting to the original use upon the termination of the temporary use provisions. - 9.2.6.3 To consider extending the temporary use by-law provided such extension does not jeopardize the long-term development intentions for the subject lands/area as specified in this Plan. - 9.2.6.4 That the temporary use shall be terminated upon expiration of the authorizing by-law.